 Storage of Library/Research Materials:

-- Occupants must charge out circulating library materials that will be retained in the carrel and are solely responsible for materials stored there.
+- Occupants must check out circulating library materials that will be retained in the carrel and are solely responsible for materials stored there.

 - Reference, serial, and microform and media materials are to be used in the relevant areas unless borrowing arrangements are made with those departments.